Yubico/yubikit-android/oath/README.md

 ### Using Library <a name="using_lib"></a>

-This module requires the yubikit core module to detect the `YubikeySession` (see [Using YubiKit](../yubikit/README.md)) and to create an `OathApplication` to select OATH applet on YubiKey.
+This module requires the yubikit core module to detect the `YubikeySession` (see [Using YubiKit](../yubikit/README.md))

+First, create an `OathApplication` to select OATH applet on YubiKey.
 ```java

     OathApplication oathApplication = new OathApplication(session);